 One of the most dramatic scenes is a night scene with police cars and lots of flashing lights.
 ILC cameras struggled to correctly render the police cars’ intense blue LED lights.
 But these same lights didn’t cause any problems for the VENICE 2.
-As the use of LED lights as practical lights, that will appear within many shots becomes more common, Keller feels it’s important to know that the camera will be able to handle these often challenging lights and render the colours correctly and pleasingly.
+As the use of LED lights as practical lights, which appear within many shots, becomes more common, Keller feels it’s important to know that the camera will be able to handle these often challenging lights and render the colors correctly and pleasingly.

 “It doesn’t have a look,” Keller says.
 “It’s like looking at the real thing, that might sometimes be seen as a problem, but it means you can use lenses or grading to create almost any look you want.”

 The way skin tones look is extremely important for Keller and he was impressed by the way the VENICE 2 captured and reproduced skin tones.
-He believes that Sony have made huge steps forwards in this.
+He believes that Sony has made huge steps forward in this.

 My own experience with X-OCN over many years has been that it is actually a very easy file format to work with, even on relatively low powered computers.
 Although the files are 16 bit and contain all of the information you would expect to have in a raw format, X-OCN files are between a third and 1/8th of the size of uncompressed raw.
 An 8K X-OCN LT file will be around the same size as a 4K ProRes 4444 XQ file.

-Asked to summarise his opinion of VENICE 2, Keller has no doubt about its appeal.
+Asked to summarize his opinion of VENICE 2, Keller has no doubt about its appeal.